Welcome to the home page of the Somerset Rare Plants Group

-We are celebrating with an Anniversary Conference on Sunday October 8th 2017
+We celebrated with an Anniversary Conference on Sunday October 8th 2017

 at Monkton Heathfield near Taunton

-We have some really good talks lined up from distinguished and inspirational outside speakers and some of our own knowledgeable members.
+We had some really good talks from distinguished and inspirational outside speakers and some of our own knowledgeable members.

-It is a great opportunity to meet up with members of SRPG and share in the birthday celebrations with a buffet lunch and birthday tea.
+It was a great opportunity to meet up with members of SRPG and share in the birthday celebrations with a buffet lunch and birthday tea.

-We are also inviting botanical colleagues from neighbouring counties, so it will be an interesting SW botanists gathering.
+There were also botanical colleagues from neighbouring counties, so it was an interesting SW botanists gathering.